 Place in a greased bowl or bag, turning to grease the top.
 Cover and let rise until doubled, about 1 hour.

 Punch dough down.
 Roll into a 20- x 8-inch rectangle (50 x 20 centimeters).
 Cut in half lengthwise, forming two 20- x 4-inch (50- x 10-centimeter) rectangles.

 For the filling, combine onion, oil, poppy seeds (use two tablespoons if you prefer a prominent poppy taste), and salt in a small bowl.
 Spread over dough in the center of each rectangle, down the length.

 Fold rectangles in half lengthwise, bringing one end to the other.
 Pinch seams to seal, forming two ropes.

 Gently place ropes side by side.
 Twist together and shape into a ring.
 Pinch ends together.
-Place on a baking sheet lined with parchment paper.
+Place on a baking sheet lined with Gefen Easy Baking Parchment Paper.
 Cover and let rise in a warm place until doubled, about one hour.

 Fifteen minutes before end of rising time, preheat oven to 350°F (180°C).
 Brush ring with egg.
 Sprinkle with additional poppy seeds.
 Bake for 35 minutes or until golden brown.
 If it browns too quickly, cover lightly with parchment paper while baking.
 Remove from pan and cool.